 Taking hand-offs from Marcus Mariota, he’s given fits to AFC South teams like the Colts, Texans and Jaguars and has quickly shown he’s emerging as one of the NFL’s best young running backs.

-In 2019, Henry set career-highs and led the NFL in attempts (303) and rushing yards (1,540), and he tied Green Bay’s Aaron Jones for the league-lead with 16 rushing TDs during the regular season.
-Henry’s 204 total scrimmage yards in the Wild Card round led Tennessee past Tom Brady and the New England Patriots into the Divisional Round playoff game matchup against the Kansas City Chiefs.
+In 2019, Henry set career-highs and led the NFL in attempts (303) and rushing yards (1,540), and he tied Green Bay Packers’ Aaron Jones for the league-lead with 16 rushing TDs during the regular season.
+Henry’s 204 total scrimmage yards in the Wild Card round led Tennessee past Tom Brady and the New England Patriots into the Divisional Round playoff game matchup against the Baltimore Ravens, whom they beat before losing to the Kansas City Chiefs.

-Henry’s NFL career probably won’t end the way Florida high school legend Emmitt Smith’s did, though.
+Henry’s NFL career probably won’t end the way Florida high school star and legendary NFL player Emmitt Smith’s did, though.
 Becoming the league’s all-time rushing leader is no cakewalk.
 But Henry will always be able to say he’s a Heisman Trophy winner, a national champion and the best high school running back ever, a title no one else can ever claim.

 This article was originally published August 14, 2019.